paulchyz/OCI_Streaming_Pipeline/README.md

   * Oracle Analytics Cloud is the final stage of the pipeline, enabling the creation of data visualizations that end users can use to analyze the data stream.
 * **Oracle Virtual Cloud Network (VCN) & Subnet**
   * The Oracle Virtual Cloud Network and Subnet make up the network that contains the pipeline's Oracle Cloud Infrastructure resources.

+### Prerequisites

+* An Oracle Cloud Infrastructure tenancy or trial.

 ## Terraform Stack Deployment